 One last tip about where to plant your pumpkins, don't plant them in a really windy spot.
 Their large leaves can be ripped or damaged in high winds.
 Make sure they are quite sheltered from the strongest breezes.

-How to grow pumpkins in the right soil
+How to grow pumpkins - planting pumpkin seeds

 Once the seedlings are up, and a few inches high, you can thin them out to one or two plants.

 If you've prepared your soil well enough, your pumpkins shouldn't need much care and attention during the growing season apart from a good watering on a regular basis if it doesn't rain.

 They need a lot of water, but they are not going to curl up and die if you miss a few days.
 Their large leaves shade the ground and their root system can gather water from a large area.

 So don't over water, or let the water pool into muddy patches.
 Make sure the top of the soil is dry before you water again.
 Water in the early morning or later in the evening so that the water doesn't just evaporate in the heat.

 Try not to wet the leaves, as this will encourage powdery mildew and other fungal problems.

 Once the fruits have appeared, you can give a liquid feed every two weeks or so if you want large pumpkins.
 Fish emulsion is a good rich fertilizer which they love.
 My dog Jessie, adores the smell of it too.